sagihaider/COVID_Sentiment_Twitter/README.md

 Step 2: Create a Twitter Account and Twitter developer account to get your API keys and tokens.
 Step by step guide is available here [Click me](https://github.com/sagihaider/COVID_Sentiment_Twitter/blob/master/Step1_TwitterAccount.md)

-Step 3: If you have a diffculty in reading and understanding Step 2, please see this Video about how to create and get API keys and tokens.
+Step 3: If you have a diffculty in reading and understanding Step 2, please see this [Video](https://www.youtube.com/watch?v=qyvMuj3U-Js&t=76s) about how to create and get API keys and tokens.

 ***

-# 2. Scraping Tweets from Twitter

-Step 2: Please create your Google account using this [link](https://accounts.google.com/signup?hl=en)

-Step 3:
+# 3. Connecting Python Client Application to Twitter Server

+3.1.
+Use [Google Colab](http://colab.research.google.com/) for Python Programming.
+Links for help about Colab [Link 1](https://www.youtube.com/watch?v=PCwROIQd-0Q) and [Link 2](https://www.youtube.com/watch?v=yEIc9z-Ad3k)